Research

 Coastal flooding

 Flooding is a major concern for coastal communities.
 Flooding risk is elevated with sea level rise and more intense precipitation events.
 Flooding can be induced by multiple processes, including tide, storm surge, freshwater runoff, and precipitation.
 We refer the flooding induced by multiple processes as compound flooding.
-Simulating compound flooding in a numerical model faces a number of challenges including 1) computational efficiency when adding a lot of grid cell on low-lying land; 2) blockage of small river/creek channels with tradtional mesh that use a constant resolution on the land; 3) the interaction between tide and river runoff; and 4) the baroclinic impact from deep ocean dynamics.
+Simulating compound flooding in a numerical model faces a number of challenges including 1) computational efficiency when adding a lot of grid cell on low-lying land; 2) blockage of small river/creek channels with traditional mesh that use a constant resolution on the land; 3) the interaction between tide and river runoff; and 4) the baroclinic impact from deep ocean dynamics.

 flooding